hasanaytug/group-ex-dec-20/readme.md

 Add an input field for the note content.
 A button "Save" to save the notes in an array.
 A button "Sort By Text" to sort the notes by text, and a button "Sort By Time" to sort the notes by the timestamp when they were created.
-When user saves a note, create an object {text: `the text inside the input`, timestamp: `current timestamp, looks like this: 1671402915492`}.
+When user saves a note, create an object `{text: *the text inside the input*, timestamp: *current timestamp, looks like this: 1671402915492*}`.

 Save the object in an array, and save that array to localstorage.